 Security and Resiliency Guide: Counter-Improvised Explosive Device Concepts, Common Goals, and Available Assistance

 This guide and corresponding annexes provide individuals, businesses, first responders, and law enforcement with guidance to enhance preparedness for potential improvised explosive device (IED) incidents in their communities.
 The guide includes risk information, a framework of 10 common counter-IED (C-IED) preparedness goals, planning considerations, and available federal resources.
-It is complemented by five annexes with additional information relevant to venues at high risk for IED-related incidents, such as lodging, outdoor events, public assembly, and sports leagues and venues.
+It is complemented by five annexes with additional information relevant to venues at high risk for IED-related incidents, such as lodging, healthcare facility. outdoor events, public assembly, and sports leagues and venues.

 CISA’s Office for Bombing Prevention (OBP) developed and maintains TRIPwire, the DHS Technical Resource for Incident Prevention.
 It serves as a 24/7 collaborative information-sharing network for bomb squads, first responders, military personnel, government officials, intelligence analysts, and security professionals.
 TRIPwire combines expert analyses and reports with relevant documents, images, and videos gathered directly from terrorist source materials to help users anticipate, identify, and prevent Improvised Explosive Device (IED) incidents.
 The site requires registration to access information or partners can log in using a HSIN account.